 Many Community Associations have established Rules and Regulations that have been adopted by the Board of Directors.
 The Rules and Regulations are established to provide direction to the property owners in regard to parking, pets, pool use, etc. Community Associations may also have specific guidelines set up for Architectural Improvements.
 Architectural Improvements include, but are not limited to: patio covers, decks, landscaping, and exterior color changes.
 These rules are set up to maintain the aesthetic value and integrity of your Community and to protect the market value of your investment.
 Violations of these rules may result in action by the Board of Directors, which can include fines assessed to the property owners.
 In addition, exterior improvements or changes that are completed without prior approval by the Board of Directors or Architectural Committee, may require the property owner to remove or correct the alteration and/or be fined for the violations.

-Board meetings are open to all residents of an association.
-Notice of the time and place of any regular Board meetings will be noted in the Community newsletter, or accessed online through your Community’s Portal.
+Board meetings are open to all residents of an Association.
+Notice of the time and place of any regular Board meetings will be noted in the Community newsletter, or accessed online through your Homeowner Portal.
 You can also call Hammersmith at 303.980.0700.

-If you would like to become more involved in your Community and want to volunteer on a Committee, you can log onto your Community Association’s website to find out about the different Committees your Community has organized.
+If you would like to become more involved in your Community and want to volunteer on a Committee, you can log onto your Homeowner Portal to find out about the different Committees your Community has organized.
 Please contact the Committee Chair to find out more information regarding volunteer opportunities.
-The best way to do this is attending a Board Meeting, but we may also be able to help with the information at 303-980-0700.
+The best way to do this is attend a Board Meeting, but we may also be able to help with the information at 303.980.0700.